mag4no10/arch-linux-guide/README.md

 	- Hit New again from the options at the bottom of partition list.
 	- Just hit enter to select the default option for the first sector.
-	- For the swap partition size, I always assign mine with 1GiB.
+	- For the swap partition size, follow the gold rule: x1.5 your RAM.
 Hit enter.
 	- Set GUID to `8200`.
 Hit enter.
 	- Set name to `swap`.
 Hit enter.